 - Applications utilizing existing methodologies and apps for diet and physical activity assessment, refinement and/or validation, and reduction of measurement error, and NOT the development of new methodologies and/or apps/technology.

 - Epidemiology and genetic epidemiology studies related to the determinants of bariatric surgery and outcomes.

 - Determinants, predictors and biomarkers of liver and kidney disease transplantation and alloimmune outcomes.

 Shared Interests and Overlaps

-Psychosocial Risk and Disease Prevention (PRDP): Applications that focus on the prevention of the development and/or progression of obesity/diabetes are assigned to KNOD while those that focus on social/psychosocial determinants of the onset and progression of obesity and social/psychosocial interventions to prevent or reduce risk are assigned to PRDP.
-PRDP would also review applications on the primary interventions of diet/nutrition and physical activity on obesity when the exposure is social/psychosocial in nature.
+Psychosocial Risk and Disease Prevention (PRDP): Applications that focus on the prevention of the development and/or progression of obesity/diabetes are reviewed in KNOD while those that focus on social/psychosocial determinants of the onset and progression of obesity and social/psychosocial interventions to prevent or reduce risk are reviewed in PRDP.
+PRDP also reviews applications on the primary interventions of diet/nutrition and physical activity on obesity when the exposure is social/psychosocial in nature.

 Genetics of Health and Disease (GHD): Applications related to genetics or epigenetics or genetic epidemiology of obesity, diabetic kidney, liver, gastrointestinal, and urinary conditions are reviewed in KNOD.
 Those focused on the discovery and development of genetic and genomic methodologies are reviewed in GHD.